US, allies pledge unity on Russia; to do what isn't as clear

 U.S. allies now seem determined to prove they’re in lock-step with Biden.
 Publicly, there’s virtually no dissent from the pledges of tough action.

-“There is a number of nations that are interested then in hosting those forces,” Admiral Rob Bauer, the head of NATO’s military committee, said last week.
+“There is a number of nations that are interested then in hosting those forces,” Adm.
+Rob Bauer, the head of NATO’s military committee, said last week.

 Among the European Union and individual European governments, the rhetoric matches that from the White House and Americans: Russia would incur enormous costs of an economic and political nature if Putin sent his forces across the border into Ukraine.